Why Content Marketing is the Key to Good SEO

 After investing a lot of time writing a blog post, you should certainly consider repurposing it.
 Maybe it would make a good video or slide presentation.
 Perhaps write a few related post a create an ebook that you can distribute or use for a lead magnet.

 While the focus of this post is content marketing and how it relates to SEO there is certainly a lot more you can do.
-We just discovered this amazing blog post at funneloverload.com by Alee King about increasing traffic.
-It's definitely worth checking out.
+We'll write more about that in future posts.
+If you need some free tools check out this list of free content creation tools by @lilachbullock .

 Needless to say, before you dive deep into content marketing, you need to make sure that you you have optimized your on-site SEO factors.
 The amazing @Neil Patel recently made that a little easier with his awesome SEO Analyzer which will show you what you need to fix in a few seconds.
 It provides your overall SEO score and your competitors score.
 You can check your site speed score, keywords and more.
 Plus you can download the report as a PDF so you can send it to your webmaster.